 For many analytics providers, a returning user who re-engages gets counted as a newly acquired one.
 The reason for this is data retention limitations.
 Many providers do not retain records for more than 90 days—any re-engagement beyond that looks new to them and is reattributed.
 If your measurement provider doesn’t have long-term deduplication capabilities, you’re likely paying for users multiple times over.

 The solution?
-Kochava retains records in perpetuity and recognizes when dormant users return to the app or when users, who have deleted an app, reinstall regardless of the timing.
+Kochava retains records in perpetuity and recognizes when dormant users return to the app or when users, who have deleted an app, re-install regardless of the timing.
 Your user acquisition with Kochava is a true representation of new installs, not returning ones, which make it easier to track ad spend.